Central Government Solar Subsidy Structure

 3.1 Initial Capacity (Up to 2 kW)

-- A subsidy of ₹30,000 per kW is provided.
+A subsidy of ₹30,000 per kW is available.
+This helps families install solar panels for their needs.

-- A 2 kW system can receive a subsidy of up to ₹60,000.
+A 2 kW system can receive a subsidy of up to ₹60,000.
+This lowers the initial cost a lot.
+You can also save money on your electricity bill over time.

 3.2 Additional Capacity (Up to 3 kW)

-- A 3 kW system will receive ₹60,000 for the first 2 kW and ₹18,000 for the additional 1 kW, making it a total of ₹78,000.
+A 3 kW system will get ₹60,000 for the first 2 kW.
+It will also receive ₹18,000 for the extra 1 kW.
+This adds up to a total of ₹78,000.
+This is a great incentive to install rooftop solar.

 3.3 Total Subsidy Cap

-- Any residential system larger than 3 kW will receive a maximum subsidy of ₹78,000.
+The total subsidy for systems over 3 kW is limited to ₹78,000.
+This makes larger rooftop solar systems a good choice for people who use more energy.
+Any residential system larger than 3 kW will receive a maximum subsidy of ₹78,000.

 4. Matching Solar Capacity to Household Consumption